Improving Influencer Inclusivity

 Historical studies by other entities have indicated pay gaps between Black+ creators and creators in general, but these studies have focused on algorithm-driven disparities.
 This study, in contrast, shows representation & pay differences for influencer brand deals that are negotiated directly between the creator [or their agent] and the brand [or their agency], as opposed to through an algorithm.

-Data was sourced from 16,363 YouTube sponsorships run by The Outloud Group between January 2020 through June 2024.
-Over this time period, creator rates, independent of race, have increased significantly [Figure 3].
+Data was sourced from 19,316 YouTube sponsorships run by The Outloud Group between January 2020 through June 2025.
+Over this time period, creator rates, independent of race, have steadily increased by in large [Figure 3].

 The compensation difference between Black+ creators and creators as a whole has largely been consistent over time with the exception of Q3 & Q4 2020.
-The spike in Black+ creator payments in this time period is correlated with the racial unrest in the United States in the months following the murder of George Floyd.
+The spike in Black+ creator payments in this time period is correlated with the racial unrest in the U.S. during the months following the murder of George Floyd.

 There are many possible explanations for the differences in median CPM over time for Black+ creators.
 We believe the opportunity for Black+ creators to engage in dialogue over price and value allows for brands and Black+ creators to align on a fair and equitable price.
 This is in contrast with the algorithmic pricing which does not involve dialogue or non-programmatic considerations.